anshuw1/Tomcat-QuickStart-Setup/README.md

 Our scripts support the following environments on AWS:

 - **Ubuntu & Amazon Linux**:
-  - `apache-tomcat.sh`: Compatible to Install Tomcat on Amazon Linux, Ubuntu, and RHEL Instance.
+  - `tomcat.sh`: Compatible to Install Tomcat on Amazon Linux, Ubuntu, and RHEL Instance.
 - **Amazon Linux**:
   - `amazonlinux-tomcat.sh`: Installs Tomcat on an Amazon Linux instance.
 - **Ubuntu**: